• Skip to primary navigation

 On a tactical level, my recommendation to Samsung would have been to include covered patents for each feature in the document.
 This would have helped raise red flags to competitive obstacles.

 Given a choice between imitation and innovation, Samsung chose to imitate the inventive market leader, Apple.
-Their poor execution of this strategy doomed them to losing in court.
+Their poor execution of this strategy doomed them to lose in court.

 Graphic credit: